rhoconlinux/show-your-desktop/README.md

-Using Snap-Share
+Using Show your Desktop for Ubuntu:
 --------------

 Click & Wait :)

-See Snap-share working:
+See Show your Desktop for Ubuntu working:
 -----------------------

 In this video you can see **how to install** the program and **how it works** :)